peterrevel/CodeForAmerica/README.md

 Description
 =
-I Wrote an app in Go to retrieve a csv file from an http address, do some data analysis, and print a results csv.
+I wrote an app in Go to retrieve a csv file from an http address, do some data analysis, and print a results csv.